 For example, in some countries such as Japan, English is generally studied in junior high and high school, but the method of instruction emphasizes reading and grammar.
 Therefore, many Japanese may have more familiarity with written English than spoken English.
 The Japanese are also very shy and hesitate to speak for fear of making a mistake.
 However, never make the assumption that a person does not understand English – it can cause embarrassing situations.

-- Avoiding idioms, colloqualisms, slang, jargon
+- Adapt Your Language: Avoid using idioms, slang, jargon

 - Speak a bit more slowly and annunciate your words.
 It is recommended that native speakers reduce their speed about 20%.
 Don't speak like you are communicating

 with a child.